Trump's impeachment trial: Everything you need to know

 Schoen has ties to former Trump associate Roger Stone, who he represented as he was sentenced to 40 months in prison for witness tampering and other charges in early 2020.
 And he was one of the final people to meet with Jeffrey Epstein before his death.

-Schoen said that Epstein planned to bring him onto his legal team, and that he does not believe Epstein killed himself.
+Schoen said that Epstein planned to bring him onto his legal team and that he does not believe Epstein killed himself.

 "I saw him a few days earlier," said Schoen on Fox Nation's "Deep Dive" last year.
 "The reason I say I don't believe it was suicide is for my interaction with him that day.
 The purpose of asking me to come there that day and over the past previous couple of weeks was to ask me to take over his defense."